18 Agassiz Circle

 Rochester, NY 14618

-Benefits to students participating in the Program include:
+Benefits to students in the Honors Program include:

-Furthermore, because the College Honors Program is built around honors-level sections of Medaille's General Education Core courses, talented and committed full-time day students pursuing any of the College's baccalaureate degree programs are eligible to participate.
+Furthermore, since the curriculum of the Honors Program is structured around accelerated versions of Medaille’s General Education courses, qualified students pursuing any undergraduate baccalaureate degree program are potentially eligible to participate.

 The instructors were knowledgeable and welcomed class discussions, with